noahehall/theBookOfNoah/0current/security/websecurity.md

   - logging session IDs
   - inscure cookies
   - allowing cookies to be sent with inbound requests to your server from external sites
+  - servers that support URL rewriting to append session IDs to urls are subject to session fixation
+  - servers with weak session IDs are subject to brute force attacks where attackers guess the session ID numbers

 - fallout